-\For this purpose, attempted credits include developmental courses, test credits, and all credits accepted in transfer.
+For this purpose, attempted credits include developmental courses, test credits, and all credits accepted in transfer.
 In addition, all credits for which a letter grade was received, including F, WP, and WF (withdrawn after tuition assessment), are counted as attempted credits.
 Credits earned include all coursework that was successfully completed (student received a passing grade).
+The quarter policy applies to students enrolled in both 10- and 12-week quarters.
+The semester policy applies to students enrolled in both 14- and 15-week semesters.

-Please note that in some Certificate programs the grade of C is treated as a failing grade.
+Please note that in some certificate programs the grade of C is treated as a failing grade.
 Consult the Berkeley College Catalog or Student Handbook Supplements applicable to certain health studies programs for program-specific details.
-In the Practical Nursing program, for which progress is measured in clock hours and academic credits are awarded at the end of each quarter, academic progress will be measured with reference to both credits and clock hours.
+In the Practical Nursing program, for which progress is measured in clock hours and academic credits are awarded at the end of each term, academic progress will be measured with reference to both credits and clock hours.

-WARNINGS and APPEALS
+WARNINGS AND APPEALS